Can ChatGPT access Confluence? A 2026 guide

 A screenshot of the eesel AI simulation mode, where you can test how the AI would answer questions based on your Confluence data.

-• It’s more than just a chatbot. eesel AI isn’t just for answering questions.
-It’s a full workflow engine.
-You can create custom actions for your AI, allowing it to do things like triage support tickets, look up order details from Shopify, or escalate an issue to the right person.
-This turns it from a simple information tool into an active part of your team’s processes.
+• A versatile workflow engine. eesel AI is more than a chatbot; it’s a workflow engine.
+You can create custom actions, allowing it to triage support tickets, look up order details, or escalate issues to the right person.

 What's the verdict?

-For teams that need a reliable, scalable, and easy-to-manage way to tap into the knowledge stored in their Confluence wiki, a dedicated AI platform is the clear winner.
-It handles all the technical headaches for you while giving you total control over what your AI learns and does.
+For teams that need a reliable, scalable, and easy-to-manage way to tap into the knowledge stored in their Confluence wiki, a dedicated AI platform is a fantastic choice. it complements Confluence's strengths while giving you control over how that knowledge is used.

 This video demonstrates how a custom bot using ChatGPT capabilities can interact with a knowledge base in Confluence to answer team questions.